This article is part of a larger series on Accounting Software.

 - $329 for two sessions (two hours)—split into two one-hour sessions

-Takeaway: Wave and Sunrise both offer assisted bookkeeping services starting at $149 per month, which are equally useful if you have no in-house accounting team.
-However, it’s notable that Wave offers an accounting coaching session, which is practical if you simply need answers to urgent questions and expert help with account setup and syncing.
+Takeaway: Wave offers assisted bookkeeping services starting at $149 per month as well as an accounting coaching session, which is practical if you simply need answers to urgent questions and expert help with account setup and syncing.

 Sunrise vs Wave: Customer Support